pc2/sus-compiler/philosophy/types.md

 One exception however, is quite natural in hardware, and that is the Maybe (or Option) type.
 Sum types in general actually fit nicely with the flow descriptors system, where the developer can specify which level of wire sharing they want, and which ports should describe separate variants.

 Finally, there should be a type-safe implementation for a full wire-sharing sum type.
 That should be supported by the standard library, using something like a Union type, for those cases where the reduction in bus width is worth the additional multiplexers and routing constraints.

+# Enums
+Enums are lovely.
+It's important that the programmer can specify what the exact representation is, such that the compiler can optimize their use.
+Be it as a one-hot vector, binary encoding, or a combination of the two.